PierreBarrat/ExpiringFitnessNotebooks/README.md

   Note that precompilation could take some time, especially `PartialSweepSIR` which depends on `OrdinaryDiffEq`.

 - start `Pluto` by typing `using Pluto; Pluto.run()`.
 Once the Pluto server is ready, use the explorer in the Pluto window to open any notebook.
+The first run of each notebook can be quite long.

-*Note*: Some hints about how one uses Pluto can be found [here](https://github.com/fonsp/Pluto.jl), in the [wiki/faq](https://github.com/fonsp/Pluto.jl/wiki) and in the featured notebooks shown on the welcome screen.
+*Note*: Some hints about how to use Pluto can be found on the [github page](https://github.com/fonsp/Pluto.jl), in the [wiki/faq](https://github.com/fonsp/Pluto.jl/wiki) and in the featured notebooks shown on the welcome screen.